BIT-MCS/Cadre/README.md

 To start server, run the script under `scripts/start_server.sh`.
 Make sure to replace the `CARLA_ROOT` to your own directory.

 To start training client, we provide a training script under `scripts/main.sh`, you need to change the `CARLA_ROOT` and `CHALLENGE_DIR`.
+The hyperparamters are configured under `/config_files/agent_config.py`.
+We recommend you to change the hyperparameter `num_processes` to `4` in order to get a more stable policy.

+Models and log files are saved under `results/`

+After the training process finished, we recommend you to use the script under `scripts/kill_server.sh` to kill all servers running on the server.

 ```
 #!/bin/bash